Birmingham Police Department: Chief of Police

 The Chief of Police is a sworn member of the police department appointed by the Mayor of the City of Birmingham.
 All members of the Birmingham Police Department report to the Chief.

-Assistant Chief

-The Assistant Chief reports directly to the Chief of Police and is also the commander of the Administrative Operations Bureau.

 Internal Affairs

 The Internal Affairs unit is responsible for reviewing complaints of officer misconduct.
 Internal Affairs reports directly to the Chief of Police.

 Public Information Officer

 The Public Information Officer's primary responsibility is to provide information to the public and the media regarding the department.

 Administrative Operations Bureau

 The Administrative Operations Bureau consists of the Professional Standards Division and Support Services Division as well the Technology, Budget, Inspections, Grants and Parking Enforcement Units.

 Professional Standards Division

 The Professional Standards Division consists of the Payroll, Hiring, Accreditation and Training Units.

 Support Services Division

 The Support Services Division consists of the Records, Report Review, Property Room and Corrections Units.

 Field Operations Bureau

 This unit was formerly called the Patrol Bureau.
 About half of all the policemen in the department are assigned here.
 It consists of the five police precincts, the Mayor's Security Detail and the Community Services Division.